SeanKilleen/seankilleen.github.io/_posts/2021-09-28-how-to-keep-a-vm-desktop-awake.md

 ## Why the F15 key?

 You'll note that most keyboards only go up to F12.
-But F13-F15 are valid keys, and chances are they're not mapped to anything because they're not on most keyboards.
-F15 is a way to mimic a keyboard press without actually pressing keys that could matter.
+But F13-F15 are valid keys from the olden days.
+Chances are they're not mapped to anything already, because they're not on most keyboards.
+F15 is a solid way to mimic a keyboard press without actually pressing keys that could matter (when you're in the middle of typing or have a window open, for example)